Chemical Testing in DUI Arrests

 Implied Consent & Consequences

 “Implied consent” is a term often associated with alcohol-related driving charges.
-Basically, it means that when someone is driving or in physical control of a car or other motor vehicle within the District of Columbia or Virginia, they are deemed to have given their consent to submitting samples for chemical testing to determine their alcohol and/or drug content.
-In DC, drivers are deemed to consent to submit two specimens of their blood, breath, or urine for sampling, while in Virginia, drivers are considered consensual to submitting blood and/or breath samples for testing.
+Basically, it means that when someone is driving or in physical control of a car or other motor vehicle within the District of Columbia or Alexandria, VA, they are deemed to have given their consent to submitting samples for chemical testing to determine their alcohol and/or drug content.
+In DC, drivers are deemed to consent to submit two specimens of their blood, breath, or urine for sampling, while in Alexandria, VA, drivers are considered consensual to submitting blood and/or breath samples for testing.

 Additionally, the refusal to submit to chemical testing is admissible in any civil or criminal court proceeding (such as a criminal DUI or OWI charge).
 Finally, if the person refusing to provide a specimen for chemical testing has a prior conviction for DUI or OWI, there is a legal presumption that the person was, in fact, under the influence at the time they refused the test.
 While an individual can challenge that presumption, the government often begins its case with that fact presumed in their favor.

 Because chemical testing is done by humans, there is a number of situations wherein the chemical test results may be inaccurate.
 For example, if the police collect blood, the collection method they use, including the type of blood tube used, could contaminate the sample.
 If the person collecting the sample uses an alcohol wipe to clean the suspected driver’s skin before collecting the sample, they could impact the test results.
 Failure to preserve the blood tube at the correct temperature could also affect the results.